Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

-# Introduction
+# How does Enterprise-scale Landing Zone Policies help?

 Following are the Azure Policies configured by Enterprise Scale Landing Zone.

-## Deny-Public-Endpoints-for-PaaS-Services Policy Initiative
+## Prevent Public IP based services

 Most of the Azure Platform-as-a-service (PaaS) services are created with a public IP address assigned to them.
 This is a good option for developers who want to quickly get started with these services.
 Public endpoint accelerates learning curve and is ideal when developing pilots and small-scales Proof Of Concept (PoC) implementations.